armonazizi/CSE182_FINAL_PROJECT/README.md

 CSE 182 Final Project
 Spring 2017

+A bioinformatics pipeline used to annotate genome data using online databases.

 Files:

 keywords.tsv contains all of the keywords that were generated and extracted from blast, pfam, and prosite.